glennsvel90/Object-Oriented-Programming-Coin-Creator/README.md

 ### Running the program

- In the terminal, change to directory where the coins.py file is located in then type to run the script:
+ In the terminal, change to the directory where the coins.py file is located in, then type to run the script:

 ```
 python coins.py